nityawastaken/Synapse_LP/README.md

 # Synapse_LP
-nitya's repository for synapse learnung phase.
+nitya's repository for synapse learning phase. this will contain all synapse tasks